 The Town site of Jasper awaits at the end of the parkway and offers a less commercialised mountain town experience.
 The stunning Maligne Lake and Maligne Canyon are a must see and there are sight seeing tours up the Jasper Tramway to the Whistlers summit (2470m high).
 Please note that you will need a valid park pass to stop in any national park or to drive on the Ice Field Parkway.

-Alberta has the lowest overall taxes in Canada ( Provincial income tax rate is 10% ) and is the only Province that doesn't have a Provincial sales tax.
-It boasts one of the worlds most vibrant and competitive economies that thrives on the back of massive oil and gas resources.
-The recent mad cow crisis has damaged the famous Beef industry though this has now been resolved and the industry is bouncing back.
-The
+Alberta currently has the lowest overall taxes in Canada and is the only Province that doesn't have a Provincial sales tax.
+It boasts one of the worlds most vibrant and competitive economies that has thrived on the back of massive oil and gas resources.
+The Provincial Government actively encourages Business Development and investment; this in turn fosters the economic growth and performance that has been leading Canada's economy.

 Alberta has its own standards with regards employment laws and you should make sure you are familiar with them before seeking employment.
 They cover all the aspects of employment and are designed to protect you.
 With the present economic climate in Alberta favouring the employee, you really shouldn't be messed around in the workplace.
 Most employers are having severe difficulties recruiting quality staff and there are now signing bonus's and incentives for many positions.

-This link will describe the obligations between you and any employer, everything from your rights to the Provincial
+This link will describe the obligations between you and any employer, everything from your rights to the Provincial Minimum Wage

 The Provincial agency for assessment of foreign qualifications is The Edmonton based International Qualification Assessment Service (IQAS).
 This service is critical to enable Canadian employers assess your education and was also a requirement for the visa application when we applied.

-system.
+The major political concern for the Alberta Government (headed by Premier Rachel Notley and her NDP party) is the Provincial Healthcare system.
 All Canadians want extra funding to forestall what is perceived as a deteriorating service.
 I must admit that it is definitely better funded per capita than the UK for instance.
 The Federal Government is paying out several billion dollars to help out over the next few years and the Provincial Government is making it a priority as well - using the new oil and gas revenues.

 Alberta has a rich history from the prehistoric days of the dinosaurs, the time of the first nations ruling the land, through western settlement and the journey towards independence.
 There are several world heritage sites in Alberta with the main two being the very impressive Royal Tyrell Paleontology museum near Drumheller and the Head Smashed In Buffalo Jump site near Lethbridge.